-This Security Policy defines the cryptographic module for multiple interface variants from 155 MB to 2.4 GB.
+This Security Policy defines the cryptographic module for multiple interface variants operating at 10 GB.
 These variants are functionally identical.

 This Security Policy contains only non-proprietary information.
 All other documentation submitted for FIPS 140-2 conformance testing and validation is "SafeNet - Proprietary" and is releasable only under appropriate non-disclosure agreements.